Excellent education with accessible registration fees

 - For long study courses, the maximum annual tuition fees will be €350.03 per year, and €454.47 for graduation year.

-- Students who are not European Union nationals will be required to pay specific registration fees:
+- Students who are not European Union nationals will be required to pay specific tuition fees:

-Exemption from paying full fees – university colleges and schools of arts
+Exemption from specific tuition fees – university colleges and schools of arts

 - Married students whose spouse resides and works or receives replacement income in Belgium;